Our Rehabilitation Counseling Program is ranked #10 in the country by the US News & World Report and is the highest ranked of any program at USU.

 During the 2012 General Legislative Session, the Utah Legislature took action to change license titles within the professional counseling profession.
 Effective July 1, 2012, the license title "licensed professional counselor" changed to "clinical mental health counselor."

 Transition Services forcuses on the needs of high school students with disabilities in transition to employment or post-high school education.
+The program is 16 credits and is takes one year to complete.
+All transition courses are offered via distance education in the evenings.
+RSA Scholarships are available to qualifying students.

 Behavioral Health, Behavioral Science, Disability Studies, Human Relations, Human Services, Marriage and Family Therapy, Occupational Therapy, Psychology, Psychometrics, Rehabilitation Administration/Services, Social Work, Special Education, Vocational Assessment/Evaluation.